hmchou56/centra8/about.md

 Taiwan, and the ASEAN International Virtual Organization (IVO) funded by the National Institute of Information and Communications Technologies (NICT) of Japan.

+# Contact

+For more information about CENTRA or to express an interest in collaborating, please contact us via email at centra@acis.ufl.edu